-They also stated that 85% of the meth used in the United States is produced in Mexican labs, only 15% is produced within the United States.
-According to reports by the American health department, there have been 73,000 methamphetamine related emergency cases throughout the United States.
+They also stated that 85% of the meth used in the United States is produced in Mexican labs, leaving only 15% being produced within the United States.
+According to reports by the American Health Department, there have been 73,000 methamphetamine related emergency cases throughout the United States.
 This constitutes 4% of all the drug related visits.

 Long term effects of meth include developing sores on the face or their entire body resulting from users picking at their skin due to thinking that there are bugs crawling on and their skin.
 Addicts have brown and rotten teeth.

 They may experience delusions and hallucinations.
-Prolonged use of meth also leads to poor judgment which makes lead a risky lifestyle.
+Prolonged use of meth also leads to poor judgment which can lead to a risky lifestyle.
 In extreme cases, methamphetamine overdose causes the user’s body to overheat causing convulsions, collapse of the cardiovascular system and even death.

 Meth addicts prioritize the drug over any relationship or responsibilities they might have.
-This makes them indulge themselves in risky behaviors such as stealing and even risky sexual behaviors.
+This causes them to indulge in risky behaviors such as stealing and even risky sexual behaviors.

-Currently, there is only one effective treatment is cognitive behavioral intervention.
-This is a series of methods that are geared towards modifying the patient’s behaviors, expectancies and the way they think.
+Currently, there is only one effective treatment and that is cognitive behavioral intervention.
+This is a series of methods that are geared toward modifying the patient’s behaviors, expectancies and the way they think.
 This is aimed at helping the individuals deal with stress triggers that they face daily.